Koepelgevangenis (Breda): History

 The Koepelgevangenis complex was designated a national monument in 2001 and housed a women's prison until 2013.
 The women were transferred to the Ter Peel institution in Horst aan de Maas.
 In that year, it was announced that the entire prison would be closed due to budget cutbacks.
 The first department was closed in 2014, and the entire complex closed its doors at the start of 2016.

 As of 2018, the building is now used for events.

-Since March 11, 2022, the location has been adjusted to become a semi-permanent living space for approximately 370 refugees, following the Ukraine-Russia conflict.
+Since March 11, 2022, the location has been adjusted to become a semi-permanent living space for approximately 370 refugees, following the Russian invasion of Ukraine.